seojuice

-Explore the blog →TL;DR: Web Bot Auth is RFC 9421 HTTP Message Signatures applied to crawler traffic.
+TL;DR: Web Bot Auth is RFC 9421 HTTP Message Signatures applied to crawler traffic.
 Bots sign their requests with a private key, publish public keys at a .well-known directory, and let you verify the signature instead of trusting the User-Agent header.
 Google publishes keys at agent.bot.goog for its AI-browsing agent today; Googlebot proper still isn't signed.
-The 2026 work is to add a signature-verification path without ripping out reverse-DNS, because most Google-claiming traffic is still unsigned and will be for at least another year.
+The job for 2026 is to add a signature-verification path without ripping out reverse-DNS, because most Google-claiming traffic is still unsigned and will be for at least another year.

 An operator I work with wrote a Cloudflare WAF rule in 2024.
 It blocks anything whose UA contains GPTBot, ClaudeBot, or PerplexityBot, and allows anything whose UA contains Googlebot.
 The rule held for two years.
 Then in spring 2026 a new user agent started showing up in the access logs, Google-Agent, with three unfamiliar headers attached: Signature-Agent, Signature-Input, and Signature.
-The 2024 rule has no opinion on those headers.
-It just reads the UA.
-That gap between rules written against the old verification model and traffic arriving under the new one is what this piece is about.
-Not "what is robots.txt."
-Not "should I block AI crawlers."
-The integration piece for operators who already maintain a bot-policy ruleset and need to know what Web Bot Auth changes for it.
+The 2024 rule has no opinion on those headers; it just reads the UA.
+That gap, between rules written against the old verification model and traffic arriving under the new one, is what this piece is about.
+Not "what is robots.txt," not "should I block AI crawlers."
+This is for operators who already maintain a bot-policy ruleset and need to know what Web Bot Auth changes for it.

 Web Bot Auth is a bot-flavored profile of RFC 9421 HTTP Message Signatures.
 The bot signs each outgoing request with a private key.
-The site fetches the bot's public key from a .well-known/http-message-signatures-directory URL on a domain the bot controls.
-The site verifies that the signature on the incoming request was produced by the matching private key.
+The site fetches the bot's public key from a .well-known/http-message-signatures-directory URL on a domain the bot controls, then verifies that the signature on the incoming request was produced by the matching private key.
 If it was, the request's origin claim is cryptographically attested.
 If it wasn't, the request is forged.

 Three new request headers do the work.
 Signature-Agent points to the bot's key directory.
 Signature-Input lists what's signed plus metadata: keyid, created and expires timestamps, algorithm, and the literal tag="web-bot-auth" string that marks this as a bot signature (not some other RFC 9421 use case).
 Signature carries the cryptographic bytes.